Who we are

 - Responsiveness - When a customer calls, we promptly "answer that call" with solutions in a positive, flexible and professional manner;

 - Quality - We are proud of our call to public service and to the critical missions that we support.
 We will strive to achieve and maintain a culture reflecting the highest levels of performance, as we understand that "quality is not an event, but a habit;"

 - Professionalism - While each of us self-improves to develop our career potential, we also do this to ensure the best possible acquisition outcomes out of respect for those Warfighters who "put it all on the line."

-The Office of Human Capital Initiatives is responsible for assisting the USD(AT&L) in carrying out statutory powers, functions, and duties of the Secretary of Defense with respect to the Defense Acquisition Workforce (AWF), and as it relates to the Defense Acquisition Improvement Act (DAWIA).
+The Office of Human Capital Initiatives is responsible for assisting the USD(A&S) in carrying out statutory powers, functions, and duties of the Secretary of Defense with respect to the Defense Acquisition Workforce (AWF), and as it relates to the Defense Acquisition Improvement Act (DAWIA).
 In the increasingly fast-paced world of changing threats and evolving technologies, the DoD AWF must not only meet current needs, but anticipate future requirements and warfighting capabilities.
-The Office of Human Capital Initiatives will implement workforce strategies, policies and procedures that position the DoD to attract and retain the most competent professionals, to guarantee that the AWF is highly skilled and training to meet current and future needs, and that DoD acquisition professionals share a culture that is dedicated to excellence and to serving the needs of the Warfighter.
+The Office of Human Capital Initiatives will implement workforce strategies, policies and procedures that position the DoD to attract and retain the most competent professionals, to guarantee that the AWF is highly skilled and trained to meet current and future needs, and that DoD acquisition professionals share a culture that is dedicated to excellence and to serving the needs of the Warfighter.

 Defense Acquisition Workforce Senior Steering Board